Thousands of Resources, Ready to help.

 City of Detroit – Fort Wayne Stabilization and Mothballing Plan ($60,000)

 The City of Detroit's work at Historic Fort Wayne is being conducted in parallel with further efforts to revitalize the surrounding area and neighborhoods.
 The revitalization of Historic Fort Wayne is pertinent to the areas economic recovery and success.
-The City seeks proposals from qualified historic preservation consultant(s) to develop a specialized stabilization and mothballing plan for twenty-six selected buildings in Historic Fort Wayne.
+The City will seek proposals from qualified historic preservation consultant(s) to develop a specialized stabilization and mothballing plan for twenty-six selected buildings in Historic Fort Wayne.
 The stabilization plan will identify areas of imminent structural failure, if any, and provide specifications for stabilization and cost estimates.
 The mothballing plan will provide cost estimates and recommend a strategy for securing the building against trespass and vandalism.
 The mothballing plan will also provide specifications for ensuring adequate interior ventilation and develop a ten year maintenance and monitoring plan.

 Village of Franklin – Broughton House Roof Rehabilitation ($14,970)

-The objective of this project is for the Subgrantee to hire contractor(s) for rehabilitate the Broughton House by repairing and replacing the cedar shingle roof and installing copper gutters.
+The project will hire a contractor to rehabilitate the ca. 138-built Broughton House (today the Franklin Village Offices) by repairing and replacing the cedar shingle roof and installing copper gutters.

 Washtenaw County – Northfield Township Historic Contexts ($16,151)